Weston-super-Mare: 20th century

-During World War II over 10,000 official evacuees were accommodated in the town, however only 130 spent four or more years in the town.
-The area was also home to war industries, such as aircraft and pump manufacture, and a Royal Air Force station at RAF Locking.
-The town was also on the return route of bombers targeting Bristol and was itself bombed by the Luftwaffe.
-The first bombs fell in June 1940, but the worst attacks were in January 1941 and in June 1942.
+The factories around the airfield attracted air raids and the town was also on the return route of bombers targeting Bristol and was itself bombed by the Luftwaffe.
+The first bombs fell in June 1940, but the worst attacks were in January 1941 and June 1942.
 Large areas of the town were destroyed, particularly Orchard Street and the Boulevard.
 On 3 and 4 January 1941, incendiary bombs fell on the town.
 The Air Ministry set up a "Q-station" decoy at Bleadon in an attempt to divert the bombers to an unpopulated area.
-In all 110 civilians lost their lives through enemy action in the borough.
-In the later part of the war, United States Army troops were billeted in the area, but they were relocated in the run-up to D-Day.
+In all, 110 civilians lost their lives through enemy action in the borough.
+United States Army troops were billeted in the area in the later part of the war but were moved elsewhere in the run-up to D-Day.
+Birnbeck Pier was taken over for weapons development as 'HMS Birnbeck'.
+During the war more than 10,000 evacuees were accommodated in the town; however, only 130 spent four or more years in the town.